melMass/comfy_mtb/README.md

 - `Save Tensors`: Debug node that will probably be removed in the future
 - `Int to Number`: Supplement for WASSuite number nodes
 - `Smart Step`: A very basic tool to control the steps (start/stop) of the `KAdvancedSampler` using percentage

-## textures

-- `DeepBump`: Normal & height maps generation from single pictures
+- `Load Image From Url`: Load an image from the given URL

 # Comfy Resources